Hwasong concentration camp: Working conditions

+Suspected connections to nuclear weapons development

 The North Korean nuclear tests made in 2006, 2009, 2013 and 2016 at Punggye-ri Nuclear Test Site is just 2 km to the west of the camp border.
 Several defectors reported that political prisoners were forced to dig tunnels and build underground facilities in areas exposed to nuclear radiation.

+The existence of a 5.2 km switchback road running from the Punggye-ri Tunnel No. 1, where underground nuclear tests are conducted, to the perimeter of Camp 16 also seems to suggest a connection between the political prison camp and North Korea's development of nuclear weapons.
+The road dates back to 2005, though there are no first-hand accounts of it from former guards, escapees or witnesses.
+Four possible explanations for the road have been put forth: